With heavy breaths and a racing heart, she searched through the sterile, steel halls.

 Murati was intimidated for an instant.
 Goswani composed herself quickly, however.

 “Let’s not get ahead of ourselves.
 I’ll promise you this.
-Let’s call the Fleet Admiral right now and I will help you make your case.”
+Let’s call the Fleet Admiral right now and I will help you make your case to him.”
 The Rear Admiral pulled a lever down from the side of the table that lifted the minicomputer up, so it could be used as a videophone communicator.
 “If you can convince him, we will go with your strategy as a fleet.
-Otherwise, you’re on your own.”
+Otherwise, you’re on your own out there, Lieutenant.”

 Nodding, Murati watched in silence as Goswani got in touch with Fleet Command.